What Makes Your Website Rank Higher in 2017? We Sift Through the Latest Data

 Make sure your content is engaging and well-written as this will ensure your readers are kept on the site long enough for them to make an informed decision on whether or not to make contact with you.

-An article or page’s word count is one of the first things that forms the user’s opinion about it.
+An article, blog or page’s word count is one of the first things that forms the user’s opinion about it.
 Long-form content (pages over 2000 words) creates the impression of in-depth analysis and can strongly influence a page’s authority.

 The higher the keyword volume, the longer the content should be.
 The content length average for high-volume keywords is 1.5 times higher than for the low-volume keywords.